 Applications

 Applications for LL.M.
-2024-2025 are now closed.
+2025-2026 are now open

 Value of legal clinics